-This phantom view of the "Te-pe-co" Bellemeade China Tank illustrates the simple, practical set of tank fittings with which it is equipped.
-No effort has been spared to develop their high efficiency.
+This phantom view of the "Te-pe-co" Bellemeade China Tank illustrates the simple, practical set of tank to the set of the set o

 "The Place for the Low Tank"

 "E VERYTHING in its proper place"-a platitude often quoted.
 This applies to water closet tanks and flush valves.
 Both have their place.
 Both have their advantages for certain purposes and we recommend the installation of them accordingly.
 Our years of experience in manufacturing water closets for every type of building has proved the china tank to be the better means of flushing any closet which has a syphonic action.
 We particularly recommend it for all residential work and believe every well-informed plumber and architect will, too, for the following reasons:-